 Because the ferry's spa is better than an ordinary sauna department, it is also a little more expensive.
 A 2-hour visit to the spa costs about 20 euros.
 In addition, customers can buy treatments.
 In the spa area, there is also a bar that serves snacks and drinks.
 We recommend pre-booking a visit to the spa because it gets easily full and a limited number of treatments are available.

 The spa has a stunning outside view.
 What could be better than having a glass of champagne while cooling down in a whirlpool and watching the beautiful archipelago?

 Viking Grace offers free Wi-Fi that works in public areas and cabins.
 The Wi-Fi is not fast but it is good enough for accessing your social media accounts and instant messaging.

 How to Book a Cruise?

 There are two handy ways to book a trip for Viking Grace.
-You can visit Viking Line's website or use Direct Ferries.
+You can visit Viking Line's website or use Ferryscanner.

-We recommend comparing prices with Direct Ferries.
+We recommend comparing prices with Ferryscanner.
 With just a single search, you can see the prices of all cruising companies.